facelessuser/soupsieve/docs/src/markdown/about/development.md

 ### Compiled CSS Selector Structure

 When a CSS selector string is given to Soup Sieve, it is run through the `CSSParser` class.  `CSSParser` will return a `SelectorList` class.
-This class is sent to the `SoupSieve` class as a parameter along with things like `namespace` and `mode`.
+This class is sent to the `SoupSieve` class as a parameter along with things like `namespace` and `flags`.
 One of the most important things to understand when contributing is the structure of the `SelectorList` class.

 A `SelectorList` represents a list of compound selectors.
 So if you had the selector `#!css div > p`, you would get a `SelectorList` object containing one `Selector` object.
 If you had `#!css div, p`, you would get a `SelectorList` with two `Selector` objects as this is a selector list of two compound selectors.